What Is A Head Cold?

 I will also tell you how to diagnose and treat a cold.
 Additionally, I will discuss the possible risks and complications associated with it.
 Finally, I'll discuss how to prevent a cold and when to see a doctor.

-Head Cold Vs. Chest Cold
+Head Cold vs. Chest Cold: Key Differences

 " Colds may be described as "head colds" or "chest colds."
 The term "head cold" refers to an upper respiratory virus that causes symptoms such as headaches and sinus congestion, while the term "chest cold" refers to a virus that causes symptoms such as chest congestion and coughing.